Napa Pedestrian Accident Lawyer

-- Do not text: It is critical to be cognizant of what is going on around you when walking.
-If you are texting, your focus is on your phone and not the road.
+- Do not text: Being cognizant of what is happening around you when walking is critical.
+If you are texting, your focus is on your phone, not the road.
 This is extremely dangerous.

 - Do not assume drivers will stop: Technically, the pedestrian has the right of way.
-However, assuming that a motorist will obey this rule can lead to a harrowing pedestrian accident.
+However, assuming that a motorist will obey this rule can lead to pedestrian accidents.

-- Keep your eyes on the motorist: Try to establish eye contact with a motorist.
+- Keep your eyes on the motorist: Establish eye contact with a motorist.
 This will make him or her aware you are there.

 At our law firm, we are ready to do what it takes to win your case.
 This begins with sending our investigative team to the accident site to gather the necessary evidence.
 The truth is that without proof that a motorist is responsible for the accident, the case may not proceed, and the pedestrian will end up paying for the costs associated with their injuries.
 Some of the ways we do this are:

-- We interview witnesses who saw the accident happen to obtain their pertinent information.
+- We interview witnesses who saw the accident happen to interview pertinent information.

 - Investigators search for security cameras on traffic lights and businesses that caught the accident as it happened.

 - We review police reports for inaccuracies that will influence the case as it proceeds.

 - Our investigators also check the timing of signal lights and whether the crosswalk has been the site of other pedestrian accidents.